bk138/gromit-mpx/README.md

 available.
 Also, it does not inhibit Drag-and-Drop like the original Gromit tool.

+If you already used Gromit-MPX, you probably want to read [NEWS](NEWS.md).

 ## What it is

 Gromit-MPX (GRaphics Over MIscellaneous Things) is a small tool to